Eithne Coyle: Growth in the movement

 As head of the County Donegal branch of Cumann na mBan, Coyle played a leading role in mobilizing her members to canvass on behalf of Sinn Féin for the 1918 general election.
 Between 1918 and 1919 she lived for a time in Dungannon as a Gaelic League organizer before moving to County Longford to set up Cumann na mBan branches.
 She subsequently became Gaelic League organiser in County Roscommon.

-During the Irish War of Independence whilst Coyle was based in the Longford-Roscommon area she became a close comrade of the local Irish Republican Army, providing them with sketches of a local police station that she knew.
-Regularly harassed by Black and Tans in Roscommon, with her house twice wrecked by members of the organisation, she was arrested on New Years Day 1921 and subsequently sentenced to three years penal servitude for aiding IRA members.
+During the Irish War of Independence whilst Coyle was based in the Longford-Roscommon area she became a close comrade of the local Irish Republican Army (IRA), providing them with sketches of a local police station that she knew.
+Regularly harassed by Black and Tans in Roscommon, with her house twice wrecked by members of the organisation, she was arrested on New Years Day 1921 and subsequently sentenced in February 1921 to three years penal servitude for aiding IRA members.
 In keeping with Cumann na mBan policy, she refused to recognize the court during her trial.
 She noted in her private papers, 'I read a newspaper during the whole comedy and only raised my eyes once to tell the presiding officer that he was wasting his precious time, as I did not recognise his sham court, as I spoke Irish one of the police had to translate my seven words of wisdom.'

-She first recalled seeing Constance Markievicz at Mountjoy Prison, where she was serving a sentence of two years hard labor.
+She first recalled seeing Constance Markievicz at Mountjoy Prison, where she was serving a sentence of two years hard labour.
 Coyle noted that 'we could only wave at her at Mass on Sunday as we were not allowed to kneel beside her at the altar rails.'
 Coyle and fellow inmate Linda Kearns hatched a plan to escape from the prison.
 On 31 October 1921 Coyle and Kearns, along with two other inmates Mary Burke and Aileen Keogh, with help from sympathetic warders, scaled the wall of the prison and escaped in cars driven by republicans who had been instructed to wait outside.
-After that escape she stayed in an IRA camp in County Carlow until the Irish War of Independence truce (11 July 1921).
+After that escape she stayed in an IRA training camp at Duckett's Grove, County Carlow until a truce on 11 July 1921 and the Anglo-Irish Treaty in December 1921.